Stopping Myanmar violence tops meeting of Asian diplomats

 Suu Kyi’s ouster triggered widespread peaceful protests that were violently suppressed.
 They have evolved into an armed resistance and the country has slipped into what some U.N. experts characterize as a civil war.

-Among other things, the five-point consensus calls for dialogue among all concerned parties and an immediate end to violence.
+Among other things, the five-point consensus calls for dialogue between all concerned parties and an immediate end to violence.

 In a draft copy of the final communique, which was obtained by The Associated Press and could change by the end of the meetings, the ministers say they remain committed to “accelerate the implementation of the five-point consensus” and again “called for the immediate cessation of violence.”